Iliyas-Pathan-19/cold-email-generator/README.md

-# Cold Email Generator# 📧 AI Cold Email Generator
+# Cold Email Generator # AI Cold Email Generator

 A professional cold email generator that helps you create personalized emails for job applications based on job postings.A Streamlit application that generates personalized cold emails for job applications by analyzing job postings using AI.